hjjpku/Action_Detection_DQN/README.md

 2. Download pre-trained fc models to our project folder from [BaiduYun]()

 ## What can you find?
-- [Pre-trained DQN models][BaiduYun]().
-We provide two version of DQN.
+- [Pre-trained DQN models][BaiduYun](https://pan.baidu.com/s/1mif4d6K).
+We provide two version of DQN for the first 4 category of actions.
 One for the model w/ temporal pooling and another for the model w/o temporal pooling.
 - [Pre-computed action proposals]().
 Take a look at our results if you are interested in comparisons or building cool algorithms on top of our outputs.

 ## What can you do with our code?